 - Your customers will be unlikely to bounce to another vendor after they’ve established closer contacts with you as an expert and advisor.

-There is another useful aspect for your business.
+There is another useful aspect of your business.
 As long as you understand your customers’ real pains and needs, you can adjust your product to please them.

 5. Scale up based on customer experience